 How our team works

-care when we work together as a team.
-The organisation of our
+we work together as a team.
+The organisation of our clinical team

-clinical team reflects this.
-The team consists of doctors from a
+reflects this.
+The team consists of doctors from a range of

-oncologists, radiologists and pathologists, as well as nurses,
+radiologists and pathologists, as well as nurses, dietitians,

 Our approach means that our patients may be treated by any of